Connor-McCartney/Connor-McCartney.github.io/_pages/misc/pwn.md

 }
 ```

-My goal is to change 0xcafebabe to 0xdeadbeef.
+My goal is to change the key to 0xcafebabe.

 ```
 $ wget http://pwnable.kr/bin/bof